-Reading Blue Coat is now closed to pupils and staff, apart from those who are enabling provision of care for the children of key workers.
+Reading Blue Coat is closed to pupils and staff, apart from those who are enabling provision of care for the children of key workers.
 All other pupils are continuing their education from home.
-Reception is closed for the Easter break and will re-open at 8am on Monday 20 April 2020.
+Reception is open between 8am and 4pm each day.
+Enquiries can also be sent to email@example.com

 ONE Reading Blue Coat